abhinavsriram/intern-helper/README.md

 #### JUnit Tests
 We wrote 10 JUnit Tests and achieved roughly 65% JaCoCo coverage:
-    -CSVTest makes sure that writing and reading from a CSV is being handled correctly.
+- CSVTest makes sure that writing and reading from a CSV is being handled correctly
-    -EdgeTest makes sure that different attributes of an edge can be set and then retrieved -ExperienceTest makes sure that different attributes of an experience can be set and then retrieved -GraphTest makes sure that adding of vertices and edges between vertices are being done correctly -JobGraphBuilderTest tests the crux of most of the functionality within our project.
-It makes sure that the correct data is being read, graph is being built correctly, page ranks ordering and resume similarity scores makes sense, and the final output results align with what we think they should be.
+- EdgeTest makes sure that different attributes of an edge can be set and then retrieved
+- ExperienceTest makes sure that different attributes of an experience can be set and then retrieved
+- GraphTest makes sure that adding of vertices and edges between vertices are being done correctly
+- JobGraphBuilderTest tests the crux of most of the functionality within our project.
+It makes sure that the correct data is being read, graph is being built correctly, page ranks ordering and resume similarity scores makes sense, and the final output results align with what we think they should be
-    -JobTest makes sure that different attributes of a job can be set and then retrieved -ResumeTest makes sure that different attributes of a resume can be set and then retrieved -SQLDatabaseTest makes sure that connection to SQLDatabase is established, deals with null input/non-existent database, ability to query, etc.
+- JobTest makes sure that different attributes of a job can be set and then retrieved
+- ResumeTest makes sure that different attributes of a resume can be set and then retrieved
+- SQLDatabaseTest makes sure that connection to SQLDatabase is established, deals with null input/non-existent database, ability to query, etc.
-    -TextSimilarityTest takes small sets of phrases and then removes stop words and makes sure the common words are actually being identified correctly
+- TextSimilarityTest takes small sets of phrases and then removes stop words and makes sure the common words are actually being identified correctly
-    -UserTest makes sure that different attributes of a user can be set and then retrieved
+- UserTest makes sure that different attributes of a user can be set and then retrieved

 ## Building and Running Program
 #### Building